 If you’re familiar with my work at all, you know that I talk about the hypothalamus a lot.
-And that’s because it is so important in keeping your hormones in harmony because your hypothalamus is the master of regulating all of the hormones that your body produces.
+And that’s because it is so important in keeping your hormones in harmony.
+Your hypothalamus is the master of regulating all of the hormones that your body produces.
 In order to do that, the hypothalamus acts as an endocrine gland itself and produces hormones.

 Your hypothalamus is located in the center of your brain and is made up of neurological tissue.
 It’s the same kind of tissue that makes up your brain, but these tissues are special.
-They’re what’s called neuroendocrine tissues.
+They are what’s called neuroendocrine tissues.
 These nuclei are giant nerves that can produce hormones.

 There are nine hormones that your hypothalamus produces:

 - CRH – Corticotropic-releasing hormone

 - GnRH – Gonadotropic-releasing hormone

 - GHRH – Growth hormone-releasing hormone

 - ADH – Anti-diuretic hormone